 Capital One Venture waives the annual fee for the first year.
 For each card renewal, you pay $95.

 The Platinum Card has a $550 annual fee starting the first year.
 At first glance, this fee is high.
 In fact, it’s one of the most expensive credit cards you can own.
-But this card offers several travel and shopping credits as well as fringe benefits that can make the effective annual fee much lower.
+But this credit card offers many lucrative travel and shopping credits as well as fringe benefits that can make the effective annual fee much lower.

 Neither card charges a foreign transaction fee.